ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 # SCITT REST API

-> We may omit most of the details, or put it in an appendix.
+> We may summarize in the architecture, and put the rest in an appendix.

 ## Messages